 Here it is!
 The big mother of a post that’s only slightly overdue.
 When I’m off on an adventure in my art room.
 I always think this is it, ‘I’m in FULL TILT BOOGIE! ‘ Swimming in pure narcotic bliss.
 I wanted a name to convey that gorgeous feeling of being lost in the moment.
 Absorbed and transported by enthusiasm and love for the creative process.
 And FTB sounded better than Vintage Photo Album or The June Class.

-By day I've been monkey whispering, but by night I've been moonlighting in my laboratory making class samples (some featured in this post), spinning idea after idea on my spinning wheel.
-Now that they're mostly ready, I'm off to the next chapter in online class creation: videotaping.
-When I'm done with that I will be able to be more specific about price, supplies, registration logistics, and dates.
+By day I’ve been in the classroom, but by night I’ve been moonlighting in my laboratory making class samples (some featured in this post), spinning idea after idea on my spinning wheel.
+Now that they’re mostly ready, I’m off to the next chapter in online class creation: videotaping.
+When I’m done with that I will be able to be more specific about price, supplies, registration logistics, and dates.

 In the meantime, I can tell you about some of the supplies you will need.